hydroper/as3parser/crates/as3_verifier/progress-list.md

 > Prints undefined property and function calls; also performs compile-time type checking on assignments and options supplied to method calls.

+## Strictness exceptions

+Working with the following type is entirely dynamically typed and produces no errors such as undefined properties and function calls, nor incompatible unary/binary operations:

+- [ ] `*`
+- [ ] `Object`

 ## Expression verification

 * [ ] Value expectation